zeph-mcp 0.22.4

 Tool attestation

 expected_tools in a server config entry declares the tool names that server is authorised to expose.
-If a tool name appears in tools/list that is not in expected_tools, it is logged as a security warning and excluded from the registry.
+A tool appearing in tools/list that is not in expected_tools is logged as a security warning; for untrusted and sandboxed servers it is also filtered out of the registry.
+For trusted servers the warning is logged but the tool is kept.

 [[mcp.servers]]